 - 1. What are some reasons that people save money? - 2.
 Rosa's family wants to save money to buy a comfortable chair.
 What does each member of Rosa's family do to help? - 3.
 How did Rosa earn money?
 What did she do with the money she earned? - 4.
 Do you think putting coins into a big jar was a good way to save money?
 Why or why not? - 5.
 If you wanted to save money, what would be your approach? - 6.
 If you earned five dollars, what would you do with it?

 Early Math Project Resources:

-Visit A Chair for My Mother Activities (https://www.earlymathca.org/a-chair-for-my-mother)
+Visit A Chair for My Mother Activities (countplayexplore.org/book/a-chair-for-my-mother) to find activities and related Learning Foundations and California Mathematics Standards for this book.